Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 “We don’t know of any literature that supports a ‘natural remedy’ that’s anywhere near the volume of science that supports frontline interventions like ERP and pharmacological strategies,” says Dr. Farrell.

-In some instances, medication is used in OCD treatment, the most common being SSRIs.
+In some instances, medication is used as a first-line OCD treatment, the most common being SSRIs.
 The combination of ERP and a prescribed medication is often more effective than either one of them alone.
-As one study found, people with OCD who added medication to their ERP treatment experienced more than three times the reduction in symptoms compared to another group who took the medication alongside stress management training.
 Starting these medications doesn’t mean you’ll be on them forever.
-In fact, many people find that they’re able to decrease or stop taking their antidepressant after a year or two (under the care of their health care provider or psychiatrist).
+In fact, many people find that they’re able to decrease or stop taking their antidepressant after a year or two (under the care of their healthcare provider or psychiatrist).

 We specialize in treating OCD